FY2018 Budget & Appropriations for Science

 The impact on chemistry: While chemistry can be found in many different ICs, the National Institute of General Medical Sciences (NIGMS) is the most prominent supporter of chemistry research because of its total focus on basic research.
 The President proposes to fund NIGMS at $2.2 billion, an 18% cut versus FY 2017.
 The National Cancer Institute (NCI), the National Institute of Biomedical Imaging and Bioengineering (NIBIB), and National Center for Advancing Translational Sciences (NCATS), which also provide significant support for basic chemistry research and tools, would be cut by 27%, 21%, and 21%, respectively.

-Status (09/11): NIH looks to be a winner in FY2018.
+Status (12/8): NIH looks to be a winner in FY2018.
 Rejecting the President’s proposed cuts, House appropriators want to fund NIH at $35.2 billion, a 3.3% increase over 2017.
 NIGMS would get a 2.3% increase and NCI, NBIB, and NCATS would receive increases of 1.4%, 1.5%, and 1.8%, respectively.
 Just as important, the House’s accompanying report instructs NIH to maintain its current indirect cost procedures and avoid spending any money on implementing any further caps to indirect costs.
-The bill is still awaiting a vote in the full House as part of a larger spending package.
 The Senate version of this bill is even more generous, funding NIH at $36.1 billion (6% increase) while increasing the specific budgets for NCI (3%), NBIB (4%), and NCATS (3%).
-A vote in the full Senate is still forthcoming.
+The House has passed its verstion of this appropriations bill, while a full Senate vote has yet to occur.

 Proposed FY18 Budget: $5.7 billion, a 29% cut versus FY 2017.